-An M.A. in English helps students prepare for a host of professional careers, including community college teaching, writing and editing positions, research-intensive professions, law and library schools, and doctoral programs.
+A Master of Arts in English helps students prepare for a host of professional careers, including community college teaching, writing and editing positions, research-intensive professions, law and library schools, professional or technical writing and doctoral programs.

 Students take a broad array of classes and choose a concentration in one of three areas:

 We are excited to announce that our Master of Arts (MA) in English program has new graduate tuition scholarships to award -- $5,000 per year for two years.
 Decisions are being made quickly, and we encourage students to apply soon!
 Interested students should contact Dr. Annette Debo, the Graduate Program Director (email@example.com or 828-227-3934) and apply at gradapply.wcu.edu.

 As a graduate student in the program you will:

 Students in our M.A. program receive individualized attention from our highly accomplished graduate faculty.